tasket/wyng-backup/README.md

 This is because Wyng no longer adds '/wyng.backup040/default' to the `--dest` path.
 To access the archives simply add those two dirs to the end of your `--dest` URLs.
 Alternately, you can rename those subdirs to a single dir of your choosing.

+* Archives from older v0.3 versions of Wyng must be upgraded before they can be used with later versions.
+Run `wyng arch-check --upgrade-format` to perform the upgrade, which will convert an archive in-place after creating a backup of the metadata as 'wyng_metadata_bak.tbz' in your current directory in case something goes wrong during the procedure.
+A full manual backup of the archive is also recommended before running this procedure (see tip to efficiently 'backup the backup' under the Testing section).
+Also note that 'upgraded' archives continue to use the old hashing and compression settings and will remain unencrypted;  you may want to consider setting aside the old archive and create a new encrypted archive for your backups going forward.

 * A major change in v0.8 is that for `send` and `monitor` Wyng will no longer assume you want to act on all known volumes if you don't specify any volumes.
 You must now use `-a` or `--all`, which